 At Restaurant Property, many of our top international investors in ultra-prime and prime London hospitality property require migrant team members to enable their concepts to be profitable.
 Therefore, we appreciate that there would be challenging ramifications for those in the service industry if these plans came to fruition.

-Alongside this policy, the Conservatives have also announced that are planning to double the charge on employing non-EU staff if they win at the GE.
+Alongside this policy, the Conservatives have also announced that they are planning to double the charge on employing non-EU staff if they win at the GE.
 If the policy is implemented, it could have an impact on the UK’s curry houses.
 According to Yawar Khan, chairman of the Asian Catering Federation – which represents 20,000 restaurant and takeaway owners – this plan is ‘hugely disappointing’.